delalama/shortcutsForIntellij/README.md

 ___
 ## About
-    Why?

-    Prelude
+    It is needed to increment my knowledge?

-- Thanks to all asaitec guys and specially to Giuseppe.
+    ...thanks to all asaitec guys and specially to Giuseppe.

-## Project structure
+## Shortcuts groups to talk about
+- documentation
+- edition
+- git
+- global
+- navigation
+- organization
+- search
+- selection

 ## Presentation format
+- Group shortcuts presentation

-- Questions between functions.
+- Questions after each group presentation.

 ___

-## Ninja Plugins
+## Intellij Plugins suggestions

 | PLUGIN NAME     | DESC                                               |
 |-----------------|----------------------------------------------------|